 The hold harmless rule applies to most, but not all, Social Security recipients.
 Most people who receive Social Security disability or retirement benefits and Medicare Part B (coverage for doctor visits) are eligible for protection under this rule.
 Whether this rule comes into play in a particular year depends on the amount of COLA and the Medicare Part B premium increase.

 Every year, an annual cost of living adjustment (COLA) is made to Social Security payments to keep pace with inflation.
 The idea is to give Social Security recipients enough money so that they can afford higher consumer prices.
 The COLA is calculated every year and is based on the difference in the consumer price index (CPI) from the end of the third quarter of one year to the next.
 COLA usually causes Social Security checks to go up, but when consumer prices drop, the COLA is lower or is eliminated altogether.

+When there is a Medicare Part B premium increase and a low or no COLA, as in 2021, the hold harmless rule helps many people.
 The vast majority of Medicare recipients have their Part B premiums automatically deducted from their Social Security payments every month.
-Because Medicare premiums have been climbing each year and the COLA has not always kept pace, it is possible for a Social Security recipient to have a reduction in their Social Security check to pay for the Medicare premium.
-Fortunately, the "hold harmless" rule prevents that from happening for most Social Security recipients.
+When Medicare premiums were climbing each year, without the COLA keeping pace, it was possible for a Social Security recipient to have a reduction in their Social Security check to pay for the increased Medicare premium.
+Fortunately, the "hold harmless" rule prevented that from happening for most Social Security recipients.

-The hold harmless rule also does not apply to the Medicare Part D (prescription drug) premium, but that program just started in 2006 and has not seen significant premium increases yet.
+The hold harmless rule also does not apply to the Medicare Part D (prescription drug) premium.